-We are currently working in partnership with Leigh Film Society to host film screenings relevant to the running show at the Royal Exchange, with the cinema seats being taken from the theatre.
-The screenings take place at Spinners Mill and are accompanied by a post-film discussion over a brew and a slice of cake!
-All tickets are FREE and be booked through the Leigh Film Society.
+We worked in partnership with Leigh Film Society to host film screenings relevant to the running show at the Royal Exchange, with the cinema seats being taken from the theatre.
+The screenings took place at Spinners Mill and are accompanied by a post-film discussion over a brew and a slice of cake!

 One of our favourite stories about Leigh came from the residents, who told us about Jessie ‘The Cropper’.
 Jessie became famous for cutting peoples hair in exchange for a brick.
 Over many summers, Jessie slowly and carefully built his family home with these infamous bricks.
 We can’t wait to hear more stories from across Leigh and Wigan.

 The Royal Exchange has worked with students and staff from Fred Longworth High School in Tyldesley for the past two years.

 Students from the school have taken part in performing, technical theatre, producing and marketing workshops led by Royal Exchange staff as part of our Exchange 360 project; a programme originally conceived by a teacher at Fred Longworth High School in a partnership with Curious Minds.
 Whilst working on these projects, the students have also performed twice on the Royal Exchange main stage and have operated our sound and lighting boards.
 This project enabled the young people to find out about other careers in the arts and take responsibility for departments such as producing and marketing.